 - You must spend $50 in order to be eligible for the 10% discount: It’s not hard to see what Coles are going for here.
 They’re aiming for the customers that add a little extra into their trolley in order to qualify for the discount on their selected product groups.

-How to make the discounts work for you.
+How to make the discounts work for you

 To make the discounts work for you, it’s important to stick to your regular spending habits and not to go overboard shopping with the mindset of reaping rewards.
 Some of the most expensive items in-store are not available for a discount and 10% off the standard supermarket items like bread, milk, pastas and meats etc. is basically a negligible saving in the long run.

-For best results, it’s better to buy expensive brand names covering things like vitamins, coffee and supplements.
+For the desired results, it’s better to buy expensive brand names covering things like vitamins, coffee and supplements.
 These are some of the most expensive product groups that are eligible for the 10% off and naturally when looking to save money you’re going to go with the most expensive products first.
 But if you don’t regularly buy these items there’s little chance you will see more than a few dollars wiped off your weekly shopping docket.